-The Company keeps a sufficient level of cash and cash equivalents, by taking into account the cash required for its operating activities, in order to reduce the liquidity risk which, the Company is exposed to.
+The Company keeps a sufficient level of cash and cash equivalents, by considering the cash required for its operating activities, in order to reduce the liquidity risk which, the Company is exposed to.

 NOTE 18- FINANCIAL INSTRUMENTS (Cont.)

 F. Liquidity risk (Cont.):